Technical skills get you interviews. Interview skills get you offers.

 Common failure: Speaking negatively about current employers or having unrealistic expectations.

-What happens: 1-2 coding problems in a shared editor, sometimes with an AI assistant available.
+Technical phone screens last 45-60 minutes each.
+You'll face 1-2 coding problems in a shared editor, sometimes with an AI assistant available.
 You'll code while explaining your approach.

 What they evaluate: Problem-solving process, code quality, communication, and how you handle hints.